GreenBeard/garbage-mk-2/Readme.txt

 INSTALLATION INSTRUCTIONS:
 For Eclipse:
 Clone the repository.
-Open Eclipse in whatever workspace you want this project in, and then go to file>import>Maven>Existing Maven Projects
+Open Eclipse in whatever workspace you want this project in, and then go to. file>import>Maven>Existing Maven Projects
 Hit Next, then Browse, and find the cloned repo.
 Hit select folder on it.
 Select the pom.xml is selected in the "Projects" view in the Maven installer.